Useful Links & Services

 Food miles are a way of attempting to measure how far food has travelled before it reaches the consumer.
 It is a good way of looking at the environmental impact of foods and their ingredients.
 It includes getting foods to you, but also getting waste foods away from you, and to the landfill.
 For more information please visit www.foodmiles.com.

 If you have opted in to the chargeable garden waste collections these are collected on alternate Mondays (same day as the Black Box collections).
 For further information see www.wiltshire.gov.uk/rubbish-collection-days.

 Wiltshire Council advice: "Salt in grit bins should be used by local people for minor roads and pavements, which are not routinely treated during bad weather.
 The salt should not be used for private driveways or roads."
-Grit bins in Kington St Michael are currently situated at Tor Hill, Stanton Lane, the junction at The Ridings and opposite The Close at the school crossing entrance.
+Public grit bins in Kington St Michael are currently situated at Tor Hill, Stanton Lane, the junction at The Ridings and opposite The Close at the school crossing entrance.

 Health & Social Care Website

 The website adults.wiltshire.gov.uk contains information for adults, for people with disabilities, on how to help keep healthy and well, on social care, and for people who care for someone in Wiltshire.

 Do you or someone you know need some extra help?
 Are you finding it more difficult to manage at home?
 Are you concerned that you might be less independent?
 Please click here for a leaflet on what help is available.

 Have you spotted a defect or fault on a Wiltshire road or right of way or cycle lane, such as a pothole, a broken street light or a blocked route?
 Then Wiltshire Council wants to hear from you.
 Defects include: potholes, damaged road signs, faulty street lights & traffic lights, blocked gullies, flooding, overgrown hedges, highway verges & ditches, highway trees, oil spills, mud on road, accident damage, defective road markings and grit bins.